rajeshkrmeena/Block-RAM-Access/README.md

 # Block-RAM-Access

+1. Reading and wrinting a BRAM memory location through processor.
-Reading and wrinting a memory location
+2. Reading and wrinting a BRAM and DDR memory location through Custom IP.